Guavasorbet/cybersecurity-projects/README.md

 ## 👤 About

+If you are wondering how I ended up nosediving into Cybersecurity....sure I'll tell ya!

+It was a Tuesday night after my intense workout session ( a 25-minute treadmill walk), and I found myself absolutely famished.
+I decided to stop by Shake Shack because it was bulking season, of course.
+I placed my order, a double cheeseburger with extra sauce, and waited for my name to be called.
+Thirty minutes passed by, so naturally, I asked about the status.
+Turns out someone had impersonated me and took off with my double cheeseburger with extra sauce.
+I took that personally, I went home that night and googled "how to prevent being impersonated", somehow my searched let me to things like "Digital footprint", password management, security.
+Next thing I know, I enrolled in a cybersecurity program.
+So here I am.

-This repository documents my hands-on cybersecurity training across four core domains.
+On a more serious note, this repository documents my hands-on cybersecurity training across different domains.
 Each lab entry includes the objective, tools used, methodology, and key findings — organized to reflect real-world SOC and security analyst workflows.
+The learning curve is a long one, full of puzzles, head-scratching moments, lots of googling, video learning moments, and, most of all, full of possibilities.

 ---